qBraid/qBraid/docs/sdk/devices.rst

 In this module, you will learn how to use the qBraid SDK to interface with quantum backends.
-We will demonstrate how to construct queries and search for available devices using the ``qbraid.get_devices`` function, and an overview how to execute circuits using the ``qbraid.devices`` module.
+We will demonstrate how to construct queries and search for available devices using the ``qbraid.get_devices`` function, and overview how to execute circuits using the ``qbraid.devices`` module.

 Unified Device Search
 ----------------------

 The ``get_devices`` function provides a unified quantum device search.
-It returns a complete list of all quantum backends available the Qiskit, Cirq, and Amazon Braket, along with the "status" of each device, i.e. ``ONLINE`` or ``OFFLINE``.
+It returns a complete list of all quantum backends available through Qiskit, Cirq, and Amazon Braket, along with the "status" of each device, i.e. ``ONLINE`` or ``OFFLINE``.

 .. code-block:: python